ChristianHohlfeld/htmlconverter/README.md

 # htmlconverter

-Convert html attributes to jsx syntax.
+Convert a html file to jsx file.
+The tool converts all attributes to jsx syntax.
+No sanity checks (e.g. dangerouslySetInnerHTML).
 # motivation

 I used https://mertjf.github.io/tailblocks/ to create landing pages which spits out html only so I created a simple cli tool to convert any html attributes to jsx syntax using htmltojsx package provided by facebook.